Our Approach

 A central function of the e-MERGE analysis pipeline developed to include novel risk maps and models.

-Phase II will expand the sampling frame of the established complementary diagnostic workflow developed under Phase I into new ecologies or terrain.
-Phase II will expand the REDI-NET pathogen portfolio to include opportunistic vDNA outputs and an enhanced data warehouse, develop an actionable workflow for early pathogen detection by remote forward-facing laboratories using the e-MERGE pipeline, and transfer knowledge of REDI-NET technology and processes to key DoD stakeholders.
+Phase II expanded the sampling frame of the established complementary diagnostic workflow developed under Phase I into new ecologies or terrain.
+Phase II expanded the REDI-NET pathogen portfolio to include opportunistic vDNA outputs and an enhanced data warehouse, developed an actionable workflow for early pathogen detection by remote forward-facing laboratories using the e-MERGE pipeline, and transferred knowledge of REDI-NET technology and processes to key DoD stakeholders.

-Sampling expansion will serve to establish new mobile laboratories, for further reach of threat characterization, as well as, verify the correctness of Phase I threat forecast models through new/updated parameters to confirm emergence of targeted vectors and pathogens.
+Sampling expansion serves to establish new mobile laboratories for further reach of threat characterization, as well as verify the correctness of Phase I threat forecast models through new/updated parameters to confirm emergence of targeted vectors and pathogens.

-Phase III will focus on establishing new regional satellite laboratories (Bronze) to expand upon Phase I and Phase II outputs and integrate new remote data acquisition technologies to assess emerging disease threats.
+Phase III focuses on establishing new regional satellite laboratories (Bronze) to expand upon Phase I and Phase II outputs and integrate new remote data acquisition technologies to assess emerging disease threats.
 To support those new laboratories and the active vertebrate DNA (vDNA) surveillance, a new Gold Laboratory will be established at the University of Arkansas.
-Phase III will expand the REDI-NET pathogen portfolio to include active vDNA sampling and field metadata collection; establish, maintain, and expand REDI-NET active surveillance of iDNA and eDNA across varied ecologies and the Geographical Combatant Commands (GCCs) for broad spectrum pathogen detection using established SOPs; and readiness for roll-out of the REDI-NET platform to Senior DoD Officials in six GCCs and the AFHSC-GEIS partner network.
+Phase III expands the REDI-NET pathogen portfolio to include active vDNA sampling and field metadata collection; establish, maintain, and expand REDI-NET active surveillance of iDNA and eDNA across varied ecologies and the GCCs for broad-spectrum pathogen detection using established SOPs; and readiness for roll-out of the REDI-NET platform to Senior DoD Officials in six GCCs and the AFHSC-GEIS partner network.

 As data accrual improves, strategic sampling will become model-driven.

-Phase IV will focus on rolling out the REDI-NET e-MERGE pipeline to Global Combatant Commands to assess emerging disease threats and ensure robust Force Health Protection and Force Readiness.
-Phase IV aims to install the REDI-NET into Joint Force pathogen surveillance activities in the Global Combatant Commands, harmonizing and synergizing the existing surveillance efforts, bolstered with Memorandum of Understandings (MOUs) and Material Transfer Agreements (MTAs).
+Phase IV will focus on rolling out the REDI-NET e-MERGE pipeline to GCCs to assess emerging disease threats and ensure robust Health Protection and Readiness.
+Phase IV aims to install the REDI-NET into pathogen surveillance activities in the GCCs, harmonizing and synergizing the existing surveillance efforts, bolstered with Memorandum of Understandings (MOUs) and Material Transfer Agreements (MTAs).
 REDI-NET will provide administrative and technical support, and actively engage and train DoD stakeholders to ensure knowledge transfer of established protocols and database functionality.
-The Gold REDI-NET Laboratories will provide technical expertise and critical reach-back support to Joint Force stakeholders within the Combatant Commands as they drive to integrate the REDI-NET pipelines into existing emerging pathogen surveillance efforts to establish an empowered world-class pathogen detection and mitigation system to maintain U.S. Force Readiness and remotely predict the impact of emerging and emergent pathogesn on Force Health Protection in uncharted theatres.
+The Gold REDI-NET Laboratories will provide technical expertise and critical reach-back support to stakeholders within the GCCs as they drive to integrate the REDI-NET pipelines into existing emerging pathogen surveillance efforts to establish an empowered world-class pathogen detection and mitigation system to maintain U.S. Readiness and remotely predict the impact of emerging and emergent pathogens on Health Protection in uncharted theatres.